aembke/fred.rs/CONTRIBUTING.md

 * The library can get a signal when the socket closes without having to try to write to it first.
 If the socket were not split then callers would need to try to write to the socket to detect if it had closed.
 By splitting the socket we can get a signal immediately if the socket closes so reconnection logic can run right away.
 * Reading and writing operations can run concurrently.

-However, there is one overarching drawback to this design:
+However, there is one drawback to this design:

 * Some shared state is necessary.
 Both the reader and writer tasks need to have access to the queue of in-flight commands for example.
 Since these are separate tasks Tokio requires this shared state to be `Send + Sync`, which means a `RwLock` is required.